Multi-View Hypercomplex Learning for Breast Cancer Screening: Experimental evaluation

-We first compare the proposed PHResNets against the respective real-valued baseline models (ResNet18 and ResNet50) and thereafter against three state-of-the-art multi-view architectures \cite{Wu2020MultViews, Wu2020Screen, Rubin2018LargeSA}.
-The model proposed in \cite{Rubin2018LargeSA} processes frontal and lateral chest X-rays, employing as backbone DenseNet121, while methods proposed in \cite{Wu2020MultViews, Wu2020Screen} are designed for mammography images.
-In order to compare them with our own networks, they are all trained in the same experimental setup as our own networks, with the same data and pretraining technique.
+We compare the proposed PHResNets with multi-view hypercomplex learning against the respective real-valued baseline models (ResNet18 and ResNet50) and seven state-of-the-art multi-view architectures \cite{Wu2020MultViews, Wu2020Screen, Rubin2018LargeSA, petrini2022breast, van2021multi, chen2022multi, sarker2024mvswint}.
+The model proposed in \cite{Rubin2018LargeSA} processes frontal and lateral chest X-rays, employing as backbone DenseNet121, while methods proposed in \cite{Wu2020MultViews, Wu2020Screen, petrini2022breast, van2021multi, chen2022multi, sarker2024mvswint} are designed for mammography images.
+To ensure a fair comparison with our own networks, they are all trained in the same experimental setup as our own models.
+For the Two-View EfficientNet-B0 network, we take the results directly from the paper as they already employ the same pretraining.
 Additionally, original architectures proposed in \cite{Wu2020MultViews, Wu2020Screen} employ as backbone a variation of the standard ResNet50, namely ResNet22, which was designed specifically for the purpose of handling high-resolution images.
-However, in our case the mammograms are preprocessed and resized as explained in Subsection~\ref{sec:data}, thus we straightforwardly use the more proper ResNet18 instead.
-Finally, since \cite{Wu2020Screen} proposes networks designed to handle four views, to compare this approach with ours, we employ the proposed breast-wise-model by trivially considering only \textit{half} of it: instead of having four ResNet columns (one per each view and side) we consider only two columns for the CC and MLO views of one side only.
+However, in our case the mammograms are resized as explained in Subsection~\ref{sec:data}, thus we use a standard ResNet18 instead.
+Finally, since \cite{Wu2020Screen} proposes networks designed to handle four views, to compare this approach with ours, we employ only the ResNet paths of the Breast-wise-model which handle two ipsilateral views.